Tsvetina17/Portfolio/README.md

 # Portfolio
 I have more than seven years of experience in data analysis, marketing, sales and finance.
 In 2022, I started learning Python and dove into data science and machine learning.
 I earned professional certificates from Codecademy and DataCamp.
 This is a compilation of some of my projects in data analysis, data science and data visualization.
 Many have originated from courses and competitions I took part in or hobbies and personal interests.

-Below you can also find some information about me including work experience, education and certificates.
 I'm happy to get in touch on [Linkedin](https://se.linkedin.com/in/tsvetinakirova).

 ## Projects